Frequently Asked Questions

 Are these races or cycling tours?

-Whatever your aim, we like to think of these tours simply as personal challenges.
+These are cycling tours and incredible personal challenges.
 All of us challenge ourselves in different ways.
 Some measure themselves against others, some against their personal best, some want to do something that has never been done before, and some want to make the world a better place for future generations.

 While on tour